The Central Buttress of Scafell

 Available as an ebook:

 He is an ardent Sunderland supporter and was also for many years an English Schools rugby selector.
-He has live in Macclesfield with his wife Trisha for over 40 years.
+He has lived in Macclesfield with his wife Trisha for over 40 years.

 - Title: The Central Buttress of Scafell